-The transaction's closing date is Feb.
-3, 2021.
-We define the overcollateralization ratio as: 1-(A+B)/(C-D-E); A: the rated obligations and equally ranked obligations; B: prior obligations to the rated obligations; C: underlying assets (including cash); D: liquidity reserves; E: obligations, except for senior, mezzanine, or subordinate obligations (seller's interest, etc.).
+Notes: The transaction's closing date will be April 24, 2025.
+JHF will set the expected issue amount at or at less than $\pm 13.3$ billion in mid-April.
+Our calculations--based on the outstanding balance of the expected loan pool and the notes' overcollateralization ratio--result in an expected issue amount of $\pm 10.2$ billion.
+We define the overcollateralization ratio as: 1-(A+B)/(C-D-E).
+A: the rated obligations and equally ranked obligations; B: prior obligations to the rated obligations; C: underlying assets (including cash); D: liquidity reserves; E: obligations, except for senior, mezzanine, or subordinate obligations (seller's interest, etc.).
+The ratio in this report represents the transaction structure's minimum maintenance ratio for the overcollateralization of pro rata pay.